- Reference Number: HEY-030/2019

-Due to your symptoms your healthcare professional has decided that you may have a stomach infection caused by the bacterium Helicobacter Pylori.
-As such, your healthcare professional has asked the department to perform a Helicobacter Pylori breath test for one of two reasons:
+In order to try to explain your symptoms, your healthcare professional has decided that you may have a stomach infection caused by the bacterium Helicobacter pylori.
+As such, your healthcare professional has asked the department to perform a Helicobacter pylori breath test for one of two reasons:

-- Your healthcare professional wants to confirm whether you are suffering from Helicobacter Pylori to help diagnose your condition.
+- To confirm whether you are suffering from Helicobacter Pylori to help diagnose your condition.

 - You have already been diagnosed as being infected with Helicobacter Pylori and have taken the medication aimed at clearing up the infection.
 Your healthcare professional now wishes to find out if the treatment has been successful.